-You might hate putting the bins out, but it’s a job you just have to do.
+You might hate putting the bins out, but with bin life hacks it can be easier!
 Bins can be smelly, and they can be unattractive, but they do an essential job.

 So maybe you can’t avoid bin duties but you can follow these life hacks to make dealing with your rubbish less of a drudgery.

 Got a bin problem?
-Well there’s a solution!
+Well there’s a life Hack!

 Problem: Dirty, smelly bins